syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 # Worksheet

-Worksheet is a collection of cells organized by rows and columns for storing, formatting, manipulating and displaying data in grid format.
-You can use sheet tab for switching between worksheets.
+Worksheet is a collection of cells organized in the form of rows and columns that allow us to store, format, manipulate and display data in grid format.
+You can create multiple sheets in Spreadsheet and use sheet tab for switching between those worksheets.
+By default Spreadsheet creates single worksheet since default sheetCount value is `1`.

 ## List of Sheet Operation

-The following list of operations done within the Worksheet are
+You can perform following operations in Worksheet,

 * Add
 * Remove